Terms

 // □A -> A (Axiom T)

-inline axiom-T<a>(x: meta a): a {
+inline axiom-T<a>(x: +a) -> a {

 }

-inline embody<a>(x: &a): a {
+inline embody<a>(x: &a) -> a {

-axiom-T(box x {x}) // ← this `box` copies the hyle of `x`
+axiom-T(box x {x}) // ← this `box` copies the content of `x`

 }